ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 #.
 Don't be redundant.
 #.
 Don't add obvious noise.
 #.
 Don't use closing brace comments.
 #.
-Don't comment out code, instead remove it if it is unused.
+Don't comment out code that is unused.
+Remove it.
 #.
-Use explanation of intent.
+Use explanations of intent.
 #.
 Clarify the code.
 #.
 Warn of consequences.

-Obvious portions of the source that are not aided with a comment should not be commented.
+Obvious portions of the source code should not be commented.
 For example:

 .. code:: python

    # increment the counter
    i += 1

-However, important portions of the behavior that are self-apparent should include a note from the developer writing it.
+However, important portions of the behavior that are not self-apparent should include a note from the developer writing it.
 Otherwise, future developers may remove what they see as unnecessary.
 For example: